tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 “Tell.
 Me.”
 Beck says through gritted teeth.

-“No. Come on, we have to find the witch, and you guys will see!”
+“No. Come on, we must find the witch, and you guys will see!”

 Caleb turns on his heels and walks toward the church, but he’s not looking at where he’s going.

 He doesn’t notice the small grave marker peeking out of the dirt.
 If he had, he surely would have stepped over it.
-And if he had tripped and the bigger headstone behind it wasn’t there, he would have just landed face-first in the dirt.
+And if he had tripped and the more prominent headstone behind it wasn’t there, he would have just landed face-first in the dirt.

 But none of that happened, and that grave was there, and as much as we wish to change the past, it’s already been written.

 When Caleb trips over the grave marker, I see the look of surprise on his face as he falls.
 He looks ridiculous at that moment; it’s like he wants to say oh shit, this is going to hurt.

 I shut my eyes, but it’s too late.
 It wouldn’t have done me good, anyway.
 The sound of Caleb’s neck breaking will haunt me forever.